freenas/freenas-docs/userguide/install.rst

 If an update fails, an alert is issued and the details are written to :file:`/data/update.failed`.

-Previous versions of the %brand% system are installed in :ref:`boot environments <Boot>`.
-To return to a previous version, physical or IPMI access to the %brand% console is needed.
+To return to a previous version of the operating system, physical or IPMI access to the %brand% console is needed.
 Reboot the system and watch for the boot menu:

 .. _boot_menu_fig: